NVIDIA/deepops/docs/deepops/dgx-diagnostic-firmware.md

 ## Update Firmware

-The `nvidia-dgx-fw-update.yml` playbook leverages this role to update the DGX firmware.
+The `nvidia-dgx-fw-update.yml` playbook leverages the `nvidia-dgx-firmware` role to update the DGX firmware.

 This will do the following: